deepgits/deepgits.github.io/index.md

 **Now**
-I am currently working on building a platform to empower digital publishers
+I am currently working on building a platform to empower digital publishers.